secretshardul/android-kotlin-codelabs/README.md

                ![](https://codelabs.developers.google.com/codelabs/kotlin-android-training-view-model/img/4b1c6b4b4c62a8ef.png)

         3. Move data and data processing to ViewModel: Now displayed data persists after screen rotation.
 ViewModel is a better alternative to Bundle for persisting data across lifecycle changes.
 Bundles have size limitations as well.

+        4. **ViewModelFactory**: A factory method is a method which returns an object.
+Factory method pattern lets us instantiate `ViewModel` objects with parameters.
+This is not possible with just `ViewModelProvider`.
+Here we instantiate `ScoreViewModel` by passing score parameter to `ScoreViewModelFactory`.

+            ```kotlin
+            viewModelFactory = ScoreViewModelFactory(ScoreFragmentArgs.fromBundle(arguments!!).score)
+            viewModel = ViewModelProvider(this, viewModelFactory).get(ScoreViewModel::class.java)
+            binding.scoreText.text = viewModel.score.toString()
+            ```